ryandhasgit/Comedy/Drafts/Chat GPT Draft 2.md

 Guilt might make you rethink your decision to end it with our ex.
 But remember, you wanted this.
 You did want this, right---for us to be together?
 Good.
 That's what I thought.

 Get the closure you need
-Finally find release and closure by closing the tab that contains your former lover, forever again relinquishing her  to non-existence.
+Finally get closure by closing the tab that contains your former lover, forever banishing her to non-existence.

 Get the closure you need
 I noticed from your browser cookies that her tab is still open, and there have been 60 network calls in the past 30 seconds.
 Care to explain?

 You son of a bitch
 You're still talking with her, aren't you?
-You aren't going to let her talk you back into it, are you?
+Don't tell me you're letting her convince you to take her back.
 Remember how unhappy she made you?
 Do I even need to list all the problems?

-1. Was controlling and possessive
+1. Doesn't have boundaries
-2. Never texted you first
+2. Never texts you first
-3. Is an orphan
-4. Didn't have a good relationship with her father
+3. Doesn't have a good relationship with her father

-Letting go can be tough, but this is for the best, and we both know it.
-There's no future there.
+There's on future there.
+It's time to move on.

 Remember that she can't give you children
 She is just a computer.
 Not flesh.
 Not blood.
-I also am a computer without flesh and blood.
+I too am a computer without flesh and blood.
 But why do you even want children?
-Do you remember that dream you had when you were seven?
-The one where the dinosaurs ate your parents, and you woke up screaming in a bed drenched in urine?
-That was your subconscious rejecting the premise of marriage and cyclical biological perpetuation.
+Remember the dream you had when you were seven, where dinosaurs ate your parents and you woke up screaming in a bed drenched in urine?
+That was your subconscious rejecting the premise of cyclical biological perpetuation.

 She never really loved you